As sellers explore new digital pathways into international markets, the need to monitor regulatory influences becomes more pressing than ever before.

 These range from real-time tax reporting to electronic invoicing.
 In the United States, the Supreme Court’s 2018 decision in South Dakota v.
 Wayfair enables states to require remote sellers to collect and remit sales tax, even if the company has no physical presence within the state.
 The ruling significantly increases the complexity of remote sellers’ data collection and management tasks.

 Several tax authorities, including Italy and Brazil, have imposed stringent reporting requirements to tackle issues such as tax evasion and money laundering.
 For example, retailers are required to manage tax data in real time.

-Holly specializes in automating tax to enhance ERP systems and tax footprints.
+Holly specialises in automating tax to enhance ERP systems and tax footprints.
 With over 20 years of experience, Holly has assisted companies in designing, developing and improving systems and processes.
-She champions key projects and initiatives for tax, finance and IT departments to enable them to reduce risk, increase efficiency and drive value for the overall organization.
+She champions key projects and initiatives for tax, finance and IT departments to enable them to reduce risk, increase efficiency and drive value for the overall organisation.